HpropHeap Predicates

 (\ x, J x) \* H = \ x, (J x \* H).

-(5) Pure facts can be extruded out stars.
+(5) Pure facts can be extruded out of stars.

 Parameter hstar_hpure_l : P H h,